uci-plrg/iotcheck/README.md

 The following instructions explain how to quickly get started with IoTCheck.
 For more information about IoTCheck components, please see the [Wiki page of this repository](https://github.com/uci-plrg/iotcheck/wiki).

 ## Getting Started
 One easy way to install IoTCheck is using our [Vagrant-packaged IoTCheck](https://github.com/uci-plrg/iotcheck-vagrant).
-Nevertheless, if the necessary components are present on our system, we could also download IoTCheck directly from this repository and set it up correctly to run on our system (we developed IoTCheck on Ubuntu 16.04.6 LTS (Xenial Xerus).
+Nevertheless, if the necessary components are present on our system, we could also download IoTCheck directly from this repository and set it up correctly to run on our system (our team has developed IoTCheck on Ubuntu 16.04.6 LTS (Xenial Xerus).
 Please see [this script](https://github.com/uci-plrg/iotcheck-vagrant/blob/master/bootstrap.sh) and [this script](https://github.com/uci-plrg/iotcheck-vagrant/blob/master/data/setup.sh) for the necessary components and steps to correctly install IoTCheck after downloading it from this repository.

 ## Examples